Primary Colors (film)

-Primary Colors is a 1998 American comedy-drama film directed by Mike Nichols.
-The screenplay by Elaine May was adapted from the novel Primary Colors: A Novel of Politics, a roman à clef about the Bill Clinton 1992 presidential campaign, which was originally published anonymously, but in 1996 was revealed to have been written by journalist Joe Klein, who had been covering Clinton's campaign for Newsweek.
-The film stars John Travolta, Emma Thompson, Billy Bob Thornton, Kathy Bates, Maura Tierney, Larry Hagman, and Adrian Lester.
+Primary Colors is a 1998 American political comedy-drama film directed by Mike Nichols.
+The screenplay by Elaine May was adapted from the novel Primary Colors: A Novel of Politics, a roman à clef about the Bill Clinton 1992 presidential campaign, which was originally published anonymously, but in 1996 was revealed to have been written by journalist Joe Klein, who had been covering Bill Clinton's campaign for Newsweek.
+The film stars John Travolta, Emma Thompson, Billy Bob Thornton, Kathy Bates, Maura Tierney, Larry Hagman and Adrian Lester.

-Primary Colors received critical acclaim but was a box office bomb, earning $52 million from a $65 million budget.
+Primary Colors was released by Universal Pictures on March 20, 1998.
+The film received critical acclaim but was a box office bomb, earning $52.1 million from a $65 million budget.
 Bates was nominated for an Academy Award for Best Supporting Actress for her performance, and May was nominated for an Academy Award for Best Adapted Screenplay.

 Plot

 Henry Burton, a young political idealist and grandson of a civil rights leader, is recruited to join the campaign of Jack Stanton, a charismatic Southern governor trying to win the Democratic Party nomination for President of the United States.

 Henry is impressed by Jack's genuine warmth and empathy.
 He joins the governor's inner circle of political advisers: Jack's formidable wife, Susan Stanton; unconventional political strategist, Richard Jemmons; intelligent and attractive spokeswoman, Daisy Green; and sly political operator, Howard Ferguson, as they journey to New Hampshire, the first state to hold a presidential primary.

-After Jack completes an impressive debate performance against his rivals, Henry's ex-girlfriend shows up to question the governor about his arrest for an anti-war protest at the 1968 Democratic Convention in Chicago.
+After Jack completes an impressive debate performance against his rivals, Henry's ex-girlfriend March Cunningham shows up to question the governor about his arrest for an anti-war protest at the 1968 Democratic Convention in Chicago.
 Jack had called a U.S. senator to help him get released, then persuaded the mayor of Chicago to have his police record expunged.
 The team becomes worried that Jack's past indiscretions may be used against him by the press and his opponents.

 The Stantons hire an old friend, the tough but unbalanced Libby Holden, to investigate allegations - including Jack's notorious womanizing - that could be used by opponents to undermine him.
 One of these women, Susan's hairdresser, Cashmere McLeod, produces secret taped conversations with the governor, showing they had an affair.
 Henry discovers the tapes have been doctored, so Libby tracks down the man responsible and forces him at gunpoint to confess his guilt in a letter to the American public.

 The campaign is then rocked by a fresh allegation when Jack's old friend, "Fat Willie" McCollister, approaches Henry to tell him that his 17-year-old daughter Loretta, who worked for the Stantons as a babysitter, is pregnant and that Jack is the father.
 Henry and Howard tell Willie he must allow his daughter to undergo an amniocentesis to determine paternity.
 Although they persuade Willie to remain silent, Henry is sickened.